statamic/ssg/README.md

 Deployments are triggered by committing to Git and pushing to GitHub.

 - Create a site in your [Netlify](https://netlify.com) account
-- Link the site to your GitHub repository
+- Link the site to your desired GitHub repository
 - Add build command `php please ssg:generate`
 - Set publish directory `storage/app/static`
 - Add environment variable: `PHP_VERSION` `7.2`